The grill is one of the tastiest, fastest ways to get charred, crisp pizza at home during the summer.

 Note: cheddar, fontina, jack, or any other good melting cheese can be used in place of mozzarella.

-- 4 ounces roughly grated Parmiggiano-Reggiano or Pecorino Romano
+4 ounces roughly grated Parmigiano-Reggiano or Pecorino Romano

 Use a knife or bench scraper to divide dough into four even pieces.
 With lightly floured hands, form into tight balls.
 Lightly oil 4 medium containers (large soup bowls work great) and place 1 dough ball in each one.
 Lightly grease the tops of the dough balls then cover each bowl with plastic wrap.
 Allow to rise at room temperature until doubled in volume, about 2 hours.